esn89/jenkins-ha-https/README.md

    your ELB to opened to in terms of access.
 I prefer to only open it to the IP address of my home since that is where I use my personal Jenkins for my own projects.

-   By default, you can choose to not pass it anything, then the value will be `0.0.0.0/0` which open to the world:
+   By default, you can choose to not pass it anything, then the value will be `0.0.0.0/32` which not be open to anyone:
    `sceptre create prod/securitygroups`